The Fighting Hogans

 Charles R. Young, WT2c – Bridge

-rd, a couple above water line and hit #1 boiler.
+I had the watch in the fire room, heard several shells burst and heard #2 blower slow down, saw that steam line to it was ruptured.
+Shell came through port side forward, a couple above water line and hit #1 boiler.
 I pulled emergency fuel oil trips a second before both boiler fronts fell in.
 Left fire room – abandoned ship.
 Had to feel way out of fire room.
 Full of steam and smoke.
 Made sure all boiler stops were secured.

 David L. Burton, QM2c

-that was my General Quarters Station.
+I had just taken the mid-watch and about 0055 I logged gunfire on port bow.
+We awoke the Captain and went to General Quarters.
+We were on course 130 degrees steering on the stern of the Little.
+A starshell burst on the port bow about 2,000 yards away.
+Little changed course to 280 degrees and we followed.
+I had the wheel as that was my General Quarters Station.
 The enemy ships spotted the Little with a searchlight and opened fire on their starboard quarter.
 We came to port with a full left rudder and the second ship spotted us opening fire and we opened with our anti-aircraft, and a few seconds later with our main battery.
 Someone gave the word we’re afire on the well deck, most everyone on the bridge seemed to be on the port side and the word to abandon ship was passed.
 We had a direct hit on the port wing of the bridge, exploding in the pilot house knocking me to the deck with several others.
 I got to my feet made my way to the starboard wing of the bridge and jumped.
 After I was in the water I seemed to be all right.
 I heard Mr. Wilson call and tried to get him but couldn’t make it.
 I saw Mr. Dyer, P.R.
 Smith, Kirkman and Mr. Fair.

 Clarence C. Justice, BM2c - #2 Gun

-1 but Adamski was there and I asked someone what was going on.
+I was sleeping on the well deck when someone called me for General Quarters.
+When I awoke I heard guns firing, but I thought it was just another sea battle, a good piece off.
+I dressed in a hurry as usual for general quarters and went to Gun #1 but Adamski was there and I asked someone what was going on.
 About that time the Little burst into flames so I ran to my gun.
 As soon as I got there a shell hit us on the bridge and we lost all communications.
 Povlich, S2c, was missing so I told Connors to take the trainers seat.
 He trained around to starboard and I loaded.
 Granberry, SC2c, was the only loader.
 I had Metzger and West but they were hit by schrapnel.
 About this time, Povlich manned his station and he tried to fire by auxiliary generator.
 He tried to fire by percussion, but the enemy was out of the line of fire.
 We had been hit at least twice.
 A shell hit under the gun and knocked me off the after deck.
 I entered the galley passageway, a shell hit #2 stack and one in the troop space.
 I went back to the gun but no one was there and helped them because the Captain was wounded.
 The Captain said it was no use to stay with the ship.
 He went over the side on the well deck and Ellis and I followed him.
 Ellis got him in tow by his kapok and we got a little way out from the ship.
 Things quieted down for a while and the Captain asked us to take him back to the ship, but one of the Jap ships pulled up closer and started shelling the ship again.
 Most of the shells were hitting right around us.
 Then someone yelled that he was drowning and that he couldn’t last much longer.
 The Captain made Ellis let him go and to go look for him.
 I followed to help look.
 We never found him so we came back and yelled for the Captain but he never answered.
 One of the shells or the sharks must have got him.

 Robert W. Zarecor, GM5c

 As I went to my station on the galley deckhouse they were firing on the beach.
 It stopped and one or two flares dropped near the Little, which was ahead of us.
 Then a searchlight picked her up and she was hit and set afire being fired upon from the starboard side.
 A searchlight on the port side of us picked us up and we were hit by the galley.
 I saw the top of the #2 stack go then the bridge.
 Men were going over the side from the bridge and galley deck.
-I started down the ladder to the well deck b
+I started down the ladder to the well deck but it was in flames so I went down by #1 stack on the starboard side, made my way aft where there were quite a few men.
+I saw Duzy in the steering engine room hatch complaining that someone fired a gun and nearly took his head off.
+Made my way forward again and Mr. Gallin was calmly telling the men to lower the boats and abandon ship.
+I made the boat in #3 skids.

 Joseph J. Roletti, CMM (AA)

-ming down the ventilator.
+At 2245 I relieved the watch and about 0057 General Quarters sounded.
+It went long after (unintelligible)…to get out of the engine room, by that time, smoke was coming down the ventilator.
 We got to top side and saw the ship had lost headway so we dropped two life rafts by the engine room.
 Lowered #3 boat which 31 men got in and started to move away from the ship as it was still being fired on and shrapnel was flying around us.

 Chester M. Ellis, Cox

-e that was all from control.
+I manned my General Quarters station, all gun crew was there, got one range that was all from control.
 We broke out ammunition and loaded the gun.
 Granberry broke out the shell and put into the gun.
 The gun captain (Justice) reported ready one.
 There was a hit through the galley and about half the crew disappeared.
 I set range down lower between 2,000 and 3,000 and there was the pointer left (Pickett) and two loaders, Granberry and West.
 I think Povlich was still at his seat but not sure.
 Someone on the starboard MMs was knocked down and got up and started to fire his gun.
 By that time there were hits all over the bridge and deckhouse.
 At least 10 or 15.
 The ship had stopped and the gun could not bear.
 Someone was saying “Abandon Ship.”
 Everyone started toward the port life raft.
 There was a hit under it and they turned and went to the starboard side.
 Wood was on the port side.
 We tried to get the key out, could not so cut lines.
 Wood and I pushed one over, was intending saving other for wounded men on the bridge and well deck when I found the captain.
 He was on the well deck sitting on the bulwark right aft the bridge.
 Justice had started back up the Galley deck house and come back.
 I had told the captain we had a life raft but I got back.
 Wood had thrown it over, it looked as if he had been jarred off.
 There was no one around so Justice and I went off too.
 I called to the captain, He answered.
 We went over to him and asked how he was.
 He said not bad, just his legs.
 It looked like it was over so we got an order from the captain to swim slowly toward the ship.
 Just as we started, they began to fire again.
 So he said lets get out of here.
 Someone said help can’t swim.
 The captain worried about his men.
 The captain said go give him a hand.
 I started back and he started calling Justice.
 He got no answer so I turned and started back calling him.
 Didn’t get an answer and could not find him.
 A piece could have hit him.
 Among the people I saw dead was Hogan, Drazba, Smith, R.C.
 (Executive Officer) in the legs and stomach, two men in the wheel house, someone on deck.

 Frank A. Duzy, MM2c